-Efforts to restructure our operations and align our resources with market opportunities could disrupt our business and affect our results of operations.
+Restructuring activities could disrupt our business and affect our results of operations.

-Over the last several years, we have taken steps, including reductions in force, office closures, and internal reorganizations to reduce the size and cost of our operations and to better match our resources with our market opportunities.
-We may take similar steps in the future to improve efficiency and match our resources with market opportunities.
-Any such changes could be disruptive to our business and may result in the recording of accounting charges.
-These include inventory and technology-related write-offs, workforce reduction costs and charges relating to consolidation of excess facilities.
-If we are required to take a substantial charge related to any future restructuring activities, our results of operations would be adversely affected in the period in which we take such a charge.
+Over the last several years, we have taken steps, including reductions in force, office closures, and internal reorganizations to reduce the size and cost of our operations and to better match our resources with market opportunities.
+We may take similar steps in the future.
+These changes could be disruptive to our business and may result in the recording of accounting charges, including inventory and technology-related write-offs, workforce reduction costs and charges relating to consolidation of excess facilities.
+Substantial charges resulting from any future restructuring activities could adversely affect our results of operations in the period in which we take such a charge.